cryjake/hatch-backend/pull_request_template.md

-# Description
+# What's in this PR?

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+- Added x
+- Modifief behavour of y

 Fixes # (issue)